What is Depreciation On Equipment?

 #1 – Straight Line Method

 In this method, the same amount is deducted as depreciation.
-The amount of depreciation is calculated after deducting the salvage value.
+The calculation of the depreciation amount happens after deducting the salvage value.
 The depreciation cost is evenly spread each year until the asset’s life.

 #2 – Written Down Value Method

 This method calculates depreciation on the cost after deducting the depreciation on each year of an asset; such value is known as Book value.
 This method can also be referred to as the diminishing balance method or reducing balance method.

 #3 – Units of Production Method

 It is considered the best method as it is depreciated based on the number of units of machinery produced in the year than how many years machinery is used; as the production increases, depreciation will also be more and vice versa.

 #4 – Sum of Year Digits Method

 This method is based on the sum of an asset’s entire life; this results in a higher amount of depreciation in the initial years and lesser in later years.
 If machinery is used for three years, the SOYD depreciation will be [3+2+1 = 6], first-year depreciation will be 3/6,2nd year will be 2/6, and last year will be 1/6.

 Examples of Depreciation on Equipment